 Now to the HubSpot lead scoring setup cave!

 On a technical level, HubSpot lead scoring is built around a numerical score, in which points are added to (Positive Attributes) or detracted from (Negative Attributes) your records based on several criteria you can set up in your account.

 Ready to build your HubSpot lead scoring system with your browser tab open?
 Not so fast.

 Before filling in all the HubSpot lead scoring properties, you’d need to

 - define your ICP, and set up your lead scoring criteria accordingly,

 - understand how the system works,

-First, let’s see how the system works.
+Now, let’s see how the system works.